boazsegev/plezi-website/guides/guides/hello_chat.html.md

 * the `on_open` callback will prevent any incoming websocket messages from being processed until it's finished.
 This allows us to use `on_open` for authentication without worrying about websocket messages being processed before we have completed our authentication.

-    This is a "hallway" type of authentication (you can enter the hallway, but you're not inside just yet).
+    This is a "hallway" type of authentication (you can enter the hallway, but you're not all in just yet).

     The advantage of this approach is that it allows us to send back authentication error messages using our websocket connection as well as unify any initialization we need with the authentication.

-In this example, our authentication process is simple, we just make sure our client has a nickname by using the `params[:id]` or we close the connection (remember Plezi's RESTful routing?).
+In this example, our authentication process is simple, we just make sure our client has a nickname by using the `params[:id]` or we close the connection (remember Plezi's RESTful routing? no? we'll get back to it in a bit).

     class ChatServer
         def on_open